paradedb/paradedb/pg_lakehouse/README.md

 ## Motivation

 Today, a vast amount of non-operational data — events, metrics, historical snapshots, vendor data, etc. — is ingested into data lakes like S3.
-Querying this data by moving it into a cloud data warehouse or operating a new query engine is expensive and time consuming.
+Querying this data by moving it into a cloud data warehouse or operating a new query engine is expensive and time-consuming.
 The goal of `pg_lakehouse` is to enable this data to be queried directly from Postgres.
 This eliminates the need for new infrastructure, loss of data freshness, data movement, and non-Postgres dialects of other query engines.

 `pg_lakehouse` uses the foreign data wrapper (FDW) API to connect to any object store or table format and the executor hook API to push queries to DataFusion.
 While other FDWs like `aws_s3` have existed in the Postgres extension ecosystem, these FDWs suffer from two limitations:

-1. Lack of support for most object stores, file, and table formats
+1. Lack of support for most object stores, files, and table formats
 2. Too slow over large datasets to be a viable analytical engine

 `pg_lakehouse` differentiates itself by supporting a wide breadth of stores and formats (thanks to [OpenDAL](https://github.com/apache/opendal)) and by being very fast (thanks to [DataFusion](https://github.com/apache/datafusion)).